Assess Your Options

 - Put as many objects and locked doors in the way as you can.

-- Stay out of site.
+- Stay out of sight.

 - Silence cell phones by placing them on vibrate to avoid attracting attention.
 Do not use cell phones except to report life-or-death situations inside the room or to report the location of the intruder(s).